2001 Houston Astros season: Performance overview

 The Astros received recognition as Organization of the Year by each of SportsTicker, Topps, Baseball America, and Baseball Weekly.

-With a 21-game improvement from the year prior, this Astros team set the franchise record for largest year-to-year margin, surpassing the 1997–1998 clubs, at 18 games.
+With a 21-game improvement from the year prior, this Astros team set the franchise record for largest year-to-year margin, surpassing the 1997 to 1998 clubs, at 18 games.
+Having concluded the 2001 season with a 93–69 record, the Astros clinched the best record in the National League, for the second time in club history, and first time since 1980, also with 93 wins.
+This was the first of five consecutive seasons that the Astros won 84 or more games, establishing a then club-record.
+The Astros drew 2,904,277 fans, just short of repeating the three-million mark for a second consecutive season.
+At the time, their 2001 total still qualified as second-highest in club history.
+The Astros would next draw at least three million in 2004.

 Houston claimed their fourth NL Central division title, of a possible seven since the inception of the division in 1994.
 (Note: No division titles were awarded in 1994 due to the cancellation of that year's playoffs as a response to the players' strike.)
 This remained the most division titles won by any team in the NL Central until 2005, when St. Louis claimed their fifth.
-(Note: The 2001 NL Central title remained the final that the Astros won.
-In 2013, the club moved to the American League.)
+The 2001 NL Central title was also the final division title that the Astros won while still in the National League, until 2017, as members of the American League West.
+In 2013, the club moved to the American League.

 Likewise, with manager Larry Dierker at the helm for each NL Central division title, he extended his club record.
 Later, A. J. Hinch matched Dierker for most playoff appearances as manager for the Astros, consisting of one American League (AL) Wild Card title (2015) and three AL West division titles (2017, 2018, and 2019).